tharani001/Movie-Recommendation-system/README.md

 In this Project, I have developed a **content-based** recommendation system.

 **Project Overview**
-1. Data Preparation
+1. Data Preprocessing
-2. Data Preprocessing
+2. Vectorisation
 3. Model Building
 4. Product development
 5. Deployment